OpenHUTB/carla_doc/docs/tuto_first_steps.md

 ```
 ---
-## Choose your map
+## 选择你的地图

 ![maps_montage](./img/catalogue/maps/maps_montage.webp)

-CARLA comes loaded with several pre-made maps focused on providing a diversity of features.
+Carla comes loaded with several pre-made maps focused on providing a diversity of features.
 The maps present a range of environments such as urban, rural and residential.
 There are also differing architectural styles and also a multitude of different road layouts from unmarked rural roads to multi-lane highways.
 Browse the map guides in the [catalogue](catalogue.md) or in the table below.

 | Town       | Summary |
 | -----------| ------  |